German-BioImaging/RDM4mic.github.io/index.md

 ### News:

-Registration for the 2025 RDM4mic meeting in Münster is currently open until October 1st:
+The egistration for the 2025 RDM4mic meeting in Münster is already closed because all slots have been booked.
+Find more information on the meeting here:
 [https://hackmd.io/@marietovelill/RDM4mic2025](https://hackmd.io/@marietovelill/RDM4mic2025)
 The meeting will be held as an in-person only meeting, but selected talks will be recorded for review.